yagnarashagan6/Rhyniox-AI/README.md

 **🤖 AI not responding?**

-- Verify your Groq API key is correct
+- Verify your Groq API key is correct in the backend environment
-- Check internet connection
+- Check if the backend service is running at [https://rhyniox-ai.onrender.com/health](https://rhyniox-ai.onrender.com/health)
-- Look at browser console for error messages
+- Check browser console for CORS or network errors
+- Ensure backend and frontend are properly connected

 **🔊 No voice output?**